Driebble/useless-bot/README.md

 OpenAI API is not free.
 Though you can start with free credits on your first sign up.

+## Features

+- Responds to messages with an OpenAI text-completion model API call.
+- Responds with a sarcastic tone by default.
+You can change this behaviour in the "personality" string.
+- Generates an image based on the user's message using OpenAI text-to-image model API call.
+- Pays attention to the channel for a specific amount of time.
+- Waits for a certain amount of time before responding to the message to prevent flooding the API with calls.

 ## Prerequisites

 Before running this bot, you will need to set up the following: